 One of the biggest advantages that this technique has over the others is that you can create smooth drawings that show no strokes at all because it blends so well.
 As you are scumbling, make sure to turn your pencil often to keep the point sharp (you should keep most of your pencil sharp at all times.)

 Also, use small circular motions spaced closely together for a smooth finish.
 One thing you should note, though, is that this technique is for the patient artist.
 It is very, very slow process.

-Next time I'll go into more detail on how to become a skillful artist.
 Remember, practice is the only thing that will get you where you want to be.
 So out with your colored pencils and paper and let's start drawing.
 That masterpiece will have to wait just a little while!